hchiam/learning-java/README.md

-# myJavaSandbox
+# Learning Java
-My Java sandbox.
+Practicing Java code.

 ## How to compile and run code in Terminal/Command-Line:
 http://stackoverflow.com/questions/2360995/how-do-i-compile-and-run-a-program-in-java-on-my-mac